 This involves a clearer understanding of what actually contributes to and formulates a problem.
 Sometimes the roots of the problem lie in the past but the client may be unaware of a connection.
 Therapy helps to uncover these hidden links and assists the individual in seeing, thinking and acting with greater freedom.

 There is a tendency in people to repeat patterns of behaviour; we may wish to change them but habit prevents us.
-It is in the therapy room that these patterns often come to light and the client can explore them in order to create a deeper sense of self awareness and the possibility for change.
+It is in therapy that these patterns often come to light and the client can explore them in order to create a deeper sense of self awareness and the possibility for change.

 In creating greater self awareness and insight we find that we have more choices and a greater sense of freedom in the way we live our lives.